 TopCashBack

-TopCashBack may be a website a lot of people already use, but I’ve only started using it regularly during the last couple of years.
+TopCashBack may be a website many people already use, but I’ve only started using it regularly during the last couple of years.
 Like receipt snapping, you’re earning from what you’re already spending anyway, so it makes sense to use it to save money.
 It did take me a few weeks of remembering to check if I could earn cashback depending on the retailer I was purchasing from (and facepalming myself when I realised after that I could have used it), but now it’s a bit like muscle memory for me!

 Surveys